 Co-Sleeping with Kids: The Talk That Rarely Happens

-As the husband in the story pointed out, one of the issues in their co-sleeping battle was the fact that they had never really discussed sleeping arrangement before their sons were born.
+As the husband in the story pointed out, one of the issues in their co-sleeping battle was the fact that they had never really discussed sleeping arrangements before their sons were born.
 They fell into a pattern of co-sleeping early on because it was easy and they were desperate for sleep.
 Over time, however, his feelings about this changed.